perbaltzar/looper-trouper/README.md

 ### Graphics

 - [ ] Visualization of BPM in side bar.
-- [ ] Reset color indicator when loop is finished
-- [ ] Don't show original playing when it's not
 - [ ] Loading Screen
 - [ ] Print out song information in side bar
 - [ ] Print out song on canvas with peaks data
 - [ ] Change position in canvas and play from there
-- [ ] Graphics show played part of song

 ### Effects